 Submit a change request

-- In vCommander or the Service Portal, select a Kubernetes managed system and run the Request Change command.
+- In vCommander, select a Kubernetes cloud account (managed system) and run the Request Change command.

 - In the Select Change Request dialog, click Deploy K8s App.